nileshmuthal1317/Linux_Projects/Git_Github/A_Git_Initial_Setup_Working.md

 ```
 git add .
 ```
-check the status and log of changes
+Check the status and log of changes
 ```
 git status
 ```